 One must first be aware of which function or functions the web server will be used for.
 Will it serve HTML pages only, or also execute a number of scripts?
 Enabling support for PHP, ASP.NET and other similar web technologies will only increase the attack surface which a malicious user could penetrate.
 This might happen because of vulnerabilities in a specific web server module.
 Therefore one should only support web technologies which are going to be used.

 The operating system on which the Apache web server will be running must also be hardened.
-For more information on how to secure a web server operating system, click here.
+Read more about web server security and how to secure a web server operating system.
 It is important that the Apache web server process runs under a unique user ID, which must not be used by any other system processes.
 Apache processes must also have limited access to the operating system files (chrooting).
 Chrooting is the process of creating a new root directory structure where all Apache daemon files are moved to.
 As a result of the chrooting process, the Apache web server daemon will only have access to the new directory structure.
 No shell programs e.g. /bin/sh, /bin/csh/ should be present in the Apache’s chrooted environment.
 This way the web server benefits immunity from a large number of existing exploits.

 Apache is shipped with a number of pre-enabled modules to be more user friendly.
 This is a bit of a break from its Unix past of only providing the essential.
 In this case, the ‘less is better’ rule is to be applied with more diligence and the choice of which module to enable is probably the most important step.
 An administrator would avoid potential break-ins simply by disabling unnecessary modules when new vulnerabilities are found in them.
 Check about every pre-enabled module to confirm if it is needed, and if not, disable it.